Aviationweb déjà vu Luchtvaart déjà vu aeroplanes gallery

 YL-LAO

 The Ilyushin Il-18D is a four-engine medium-range transport aircraft for up to 5 crew and 110 passengers.
-Flown for the first time on 4 July 1957, the Il-18 Moskva (Moscow) was originally powered by Kuznetsov NK-4 turboprops, but the Ivchenko AI-20 was adopted as standard at an early production stage.
-Deliveries of the Il-18 (NATO reporting name 'Coot') started in 1959 and the 75-seat Il-18 entered service on a domestic Aeroflot flight from Moscow to Adler on 20 April 1959.
+Flown for the first time on July 4th 1957 the Il-18 Moskva (Moscow) was originally powered by Kuznetsov NK-4 turboprops, but the Ivchenko AI-20 was adopted as standard at an early production stage.
+Deliveries of the Il-18 (NATO reporting name 'Coot') started in 1959 and the 75-seat Il-18 entered service on April 20th 1959 on a domestic Aeroflot flight from Moscow to Adler.
 Further developments of the model resulted in a number of improvements and growing capacity.
-The last civil production version, the Il-18D built from 1965-69, was utilised with the 4,250 shp AE-20K engine could carry 110 or max 122 passengers.
+The last civil production version, the Il-18D built from 1965-69, was utilised with the 4250 hp AE-20K engine could carry 110 or max 122 passengers.
 When production ended in 1969, over 600 Il-18 airliners of all versions were built in the GAZ-30 Znamya Truda (Banner of Labour) plant at Khodinka in Moscow in the former USSR.

-Aeroflot Il-18D CCCP-75499 was photographed on the early morning of 12 November 1991.
+Aeroflot Il-18D CCCP-75499 was seen on the early morning of 12 November 1991.
 However this 1968-built aeroplane wears the Aeroflot colours, it was not a normal passenger aircraft.
-The Ilyushin was operated in a VIP-configuration on behalf of the Byelorussia Government.
-On 11 November 1991, the Il-18D came in at Groningen Airport Eelde, the Netherlands, with a Belorussian trading delegation.
+The Ilyushin was operated in a VIP-configuration on behalf of the Belarusian Government.
+On 11 November 1991, the Il-18D came in at Groningen Airport Eelde, the Netherlands, with a Belarusian trading delegation.
 Registration CCCP-75499 shown on the aircraft is in Cyrillic and means SSSR-75499.
 After the split up of the Soviet Union, the Ilyushin was registered RA-75499 in Russia.

 page last updated 21-08-2005